chintuHarshavardhan/Afame-Technologies/README.md

-This repository contains the code and data for the projects completed during my internship at Afame Technologies.
-The projects include analysis and visualization of sales data as well as HR data.
+This collection holds the code and datasets used for projects I tackled during my Afame Technologies internship.
+These projects involved analyzing and visualizing sales and HR data.

 Projects